Vietnamese passport

 All Vietnamese passports are issued by the Department of Immigration (Cục Quản lý Xuất nhập cảnh) on behalf of the Ministry of Public Security.
 Only Vietnamese citizens are eligible for this passport.
 The passport is valid for ten years.
 By law, a valid unexpired Vietnamese passport is conclusive proof of Vietnamese citizenship, and therefore can be used in lieu of a National ID card for identification (such as flying within Vietnam) domestically.

 Vietnamese passport booklets conform with the recommended standards (i.e. size, composition, layout, technology) of the International Civil Aviation Organization (ICAO).
 There are three types of passport booklets.
 Vietnamese passports are property of the government of Vietnam and must be returned to the Vietnamese government upon demand.

+Vietnam started issuing biometric passports to citizens in March 2023.

 History

-North Vietnam (1954 - 1975)
+North Vietnam (1954–1975)

 Passports were first issued in North Vietnam in 1959 when the first legislation regulating passport and went into effect.
 Under the legislation, the validity of passport was 3 years and can be extended, but for no more than 5 years since the original issuance date; and only those who were 18 and older were eligible for a passport.

 In 1966, the North Vietnamese government passed a new law restricting the eligibility for passport.
-Effectively, only those who traveled aboard "for official purposes", including:
+Effectively, the only people eligible for regular passport were those who traveled aboard "for official purposes", which includes: